-• Providing Expanded First-Time Homebuyers Assistance
+Providing Expanded First-Time Homebuyers Assistance

-The City continues its goal to provide families with the opportunity to own their first home.
-One of the most popular programs the City operates is the First-Time Homebuyer Downpayment Assistance Loan Program (FTHB).
+The City continues its goal to provide families with the opportunity to own their first home through the First-Time Homebuyer Downpayment Assistance Loan Program (FTHB).
 In addition to basic downpayment assistance, the program offers a \$1,000 increase over the maximum loan amount for homeowners who complete First-Time Homebuyer Counseling through a qualified training program.